 By Paul Wright

-As many people know the 1980s was a tough time for most working class cities, and Liverpool with its rich industrial heritage was hit particularly hard.
-Around 80,000 jobs were lost between 1972-1982 with the city left reeling from the impact of de-industrialisation.
+The 1980s was a tough time for most working class cities, and Liverpool with its rich industrial heritage was hit particularly hard.
+Around 80,000 jobs were lost between 1972-1982 with the city reeling from the impact of de-industrialisation.
 The old tenements and tower blocks were being demolished and the lack of opportunity and despair was felt strongly amongst its inner city communities.
 Rioting ensued, and the city became embroiled in a class war with the Thatcher led government, who many felt let their city rot when they most needed help.

 Rob Bremner’s photos captured the mood of these times, but also the everyday life and spirit of the people, the colourful fashions of the era, friendly characters and tight-knit communities who were proud of the city and the place they belonged to.